 Similarly, do not be discouraged if in reality, the timeline of your renovations does not quite match with the extreme timelines portrayed on tv.
 Time and money are two intertwined resources during rehabs and fix and flips.
 It might be common to see a kitchen remodel in a show taking 2-4 weeks, when in reality it can take months.
 You have plumbing and wiring issues, coding, vendor delays, contractor setbacks, and passing inspection to consider.
 Shipping, craftsmanship, and installation for specialty aspects can take much longer than you would think, especially from the ease of portrayal on tv.
 On these shows, a design plan has already been made, which means these details have already been accommodated – whereas you might have to edit and revise your plan—taking more time—based on the availability of resources, suppliers, and contractors.

 This is one of the most important reality checks to keep in mind before transitioning from HGTV paradise to real life.
-When using a hard money loan, timing is critical.
+Timing is critical when using hard money lending in St. Louis.
 Therefore, it’s important to have a realistic sense of how long the various stages of renovation take, and understand how that fits into the framework of your 6 month hard money loan.

 The other glaring omission from otherwise realistic portrayals of the fix and flip process is permitting and inspections!